Do you feel confused about what tips for beginning blogging to follow?

 9: Paint a Pretty Picture

-Or post a pretty picture.
+Post a pretty picture.

 Newbie bloggers often forget: readers love eye candy.